anenadic/committee-task-forces-templates/task-force-charter-template.md

 ## Task Force Charter: [Name of Task Force]

-(This is a task force charter template which can modified to suit your task force's needs.)
+(This is a task force charter template which you should copy and modify to suit your committee's needs.)

 Approval date: <br />
 Status: [active|not active] <br />